netdata/learn/docs/agent/performance.md

 	# dbengine disk space = 256
 ```

-See the [database engine documentation](/docs/agent/database/engine) or our [tutorial on metrics
+See the [database engine documentation](/docs/agent/database/engine) or our [guide on metrics
 retention](/guides/longer-metrics-storage) for more details on lowering the database engine's memory requirements.

 ### 6. Disable gzip compression of responses